-Three-dimensional measurement of soil water and subsoil constraints using electromagnetic conductance
+Three-dimensional measurement of soil water and subsoil constraints using electromagnetic induction

 Author: Brendan Griffiths, Andrew Smart, Sally Poole and Nick Barton (PCT Agservices) | Date: 13 Mar 2020